CreativeRobotics/Commander/README.md

 There are a full set of Stream print and write functions that can be used, and they ensure that printed responses will be routed to the Commander objects specified output port, and to the aux port if enabled, and they ensure that any pre or postfix formatting is applied.

 The command match system relies on each comment ending with either a newline or a space, or a special user defined character.
-If the command doesn't have any arguments it will normally end in a newline but if it has any arguments then they must be separated by a space, or the user defined ‘eocCharacter’ (which is ’=’ by default) - The eocCharacter allows you use commands like this: 'myvariable=3' where myvariable is the command and 3 is the argument.
+If the command doesn't have any arguments it will normally end in a newline but if it has any arguments then they must be separated by a space, or the user defined ‘eocCharacter’ (which is ’=’ by default) - The eocCharacter allows you use key=value properties commands like this: 'myvariable=3' where myvariable is the command and 3 is the argument.

 ### Basic code structure